History of Supreme court in Timeline

 October 2009: Establishment of the Supreme Court of the United Kingdom

-The Supreme Court of the United Kingdom was established with effect from October 1, 2009, replacing and assuming the judicial functions of the House of Lords.
+In October 2009, the Supreme Court of the United Kingdom was established, replacing the judicial functions of the House of Lords.

-In 2009, the Supreme Court was set up, before this the House of Lords was the ultimate court.
+In 2009 the Supreme Court was set up in the UK.
+Prior to this, the House of Lords was the ultimate court.

-In August 2013, the Constitution was amended to make the Constitutional Court the country's single apex court in South Africa, superior to the SCA in all matters, both constitutional and non-constitutional.
+In August 2013, the Constitution of South Africa was amended, making the Constitutional Court the country's single apex court, superior to the SCA in all matters.

 2013: Mark Lundy appeal to the Privy Council

-In 2013, the successful appeal by Mark Lundy to the Privy Council from New Zealand, making it likely to be the last appeal to the Board from New Zealand.
+In 2013, Mark Lundy made a successful appeal to the Privy Council from New Zealand.
+It is likely this will be the last appeal to the Board from New Zealand.

 In 2018, the court system in Iceland was transformed from a two level system to a three level system with the establishment of Landsréttur.

-2019: Justice Court of the Republic scheduled for deletion
+2019: Scheduled deletion of Justice Court of the Republic

-In 2019, the Justice Court of the Republic is scheduled for deletion in a constitutional amendment.
+In 2019, the Justice Court of the Republic was scheduled for deletion in a constitutional amendment due.

-Until 2022, the Council of Grand Justices was a previous form of Constitutional review organ.
+Until 2022 the Council of Grand Justices was a previous form of Constitutional review organ.
+Now the constitutional court consists of 15 justices and deals with constitutional issues.

 As of 2023, the High Court in France has never been convened.